alphagov/govuk-developer-docs/source/manual/get-started.html.md

 1. Select the link for your email address.
 1. Select the __Security credentials__ tab.
 1. Select __Manage__, which is next to __Assigned MFA device__.
+1. Specify your email address as the MFA device name
 1. Follow the instructions to set up your MFA device.

 #### If you have a Yubikey